cincanproject/tools/stable/ssdc/README.md

-# "Ssdeep based clustering tool"
+# Ssdeep based clustering tool

 ssdeep Cluster clusters files using ssdeep as a comparison algorithm.